wordofwarning/wordofwarning.org/current/2016-haphazard/index.md

 >• *Great!
 Everyone was energetic & friendly — very easy to interact with!*<br>• *Suitably crazy & surreal for children and their grown-ups*.<br>• *Really enjoyed the event and it's particularly nice to experience something a bit different, especially as adults, it is quite eye-popping…*<br>[Audience Feedback 2013](/archive/2013-spring/haphazard)

 ####Access Information
 [Haphazard](/hab/haphazard) 2016 takes place in a number of different spaces and formats — some seated, some standing, some spoken word, some visual, some limited capacity, some participatory.
-We apologise but some parts of the building are not wheelchair accessible.
-Age advisory: suitable for all.
+We apologise but some parts of the Z-arts building are not wheelchair accessible.
+Age advisory: suitable for ALL.
 For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.

 ####Credits
+Presented by Word of Warning + Z-arts; co-produced by hÅb + Z-arts; supported using public funding by Arts Council England + funded by Manchester City Council.
 <a href="http://haphazardmcr.org" target="_blank">haphazardmcr.org</a> | #Haphazard